-- B. AT-36 and above Employees are subject to out-of-class in accordance with Section 211.2 of Personnel Policies and Procedures. - C. It is understood that out-of-classification work assignments give Employees improved qualifications, skills and knowledge that enhance an employee's opportunities for receiving promotions and/or enhanced performance evaluations. - 1.
+- B. AT-36 and above Employees are subject to out-of-class in accordance with Section 211.2 of Personnel Policies and Procedures. - C. Provisions of this Section shall not apply to Employees when selected for any inservice training programs (such as progressions) that the City may establish that are designed to prepare employees for advancement to positions requiring higher skills and more responsible duties. - D.C.
+It is understood that out-of-classification work assignments give Employees improved qualifications, skills and knowledge that enhance an employee's opportunities for receiving promotions and/or enhanced performance evaluations. - 1.
 Distribution of out-of-classification assignments shall be distributed as evenly as possible among qualified Employees by department, division, section, classification, and shift.
-However, it is understood by the parties that supervisors shall have the discretion to select a different Employee for a specific assignment based on reasonable work considerations that may include specific knowledge, skills, performance, or safety concerns that support such a selection.

-- Extremely hazardous work situations that call for special technical knowledge or hazardous environment experience may necessitate bypassing equalization procedures. - 3.
-Management and the Union shall review the out-of-class equalization, as needed, during Labor Management meetings as prescribed in the contract.
-The purpose of such reviews shall be to monitor the effectiveness of the program and to review and remedy deficiencies in the program.
+However, it is understood by the parties that supervisors shall have the discretion to select a different Employee for a specific assignment based on reasonable work considerations that may include specific knowledge, skills, performance, or safety concerns that support such a selection. - 2.
+Extremely hazardous work situations that call for special technical knowledge or hazardous environment experience may necessitate bypassing equalization procedures. - 3.
+Management and the Union shall review the out-of-class equalization, as needed, during quarterly at the regularly scheduled Labor Management meetings as prescribed in the contract.
+The purpose of such reviews shall be to monitor the effectiveness of the program and to review and remedy deficiencies in the program, particularly special circumstances that may arise under Section

-Section 19.11 An Employee who is assigned to supervise one (1) or more individuals in positions of the same grade or a non-lead position supervising volunteers, court, or jail worker(s) shall be paid \$1.50 per hour in addition to their regular pay rate for the duration of the assignment.
-This lead pay shall apply only if the assignment lasts at least one full workday and the employee's job description does not already include lead duties.
-During such assignments, the employee assigned to supervise shall be considered a "lead."
+Section 19.11 An Employee who is assigned to supervise one (1) or more individualsother persons in positions of the same grade or a non-lead positions supervising volunteers, court2 or jail worker(s) shall be paid \$1.50 per hour in addition to their regular paynormal rate for the duration of the assignment.
+This lead pay shall apply only if the assignment lasts of pay during such assignment, provided the assignment shall be for at least one full workday and the employee's job description does not already include provided that "lead" duties. are not clearly identified in the employee's job description.
+During such assignments, tThe eEmployee assigned to supervise shall be considered a "lead" during such assignment.